Non-monetary fair scheduling---a cooperative game theory approach: Experimental evaluation of the algorithms

 \section{Experimental evaluation of the algorithms}

 In the previous section we showed that the problem of finding a fair schedule is computationally intractable.
 However, the ideas used in the exponential and the FPRAS algorithms can be used as insights to create reasonable heuristics.
-In this section we present the experimental evaluation of the fairness of two simple algorithms described below.
+In this section we present the experimental evaluation of the fairness of two simple heuristic algorithms, and several algorithms from the scheduling theory.